xkbcommon/libxkbcommon/doc/faq.md

   depending on the app used.
 - Punctuation is usually not remapped.
 E.g. the standard Israeli layout cannot remap its key `<AD01>` “slash” to the US layout “q”.
-- If one have multiple Latin layouts, shorcuts may be positioned differently.
+- If one have multiple Latin layouts, shortcuts may be positioned differently.
 E.g. US Qwerty and French Azerty have different positions for Ctrl+Q, while the user might want all shortcuts to be positioned independently of the layout.